 Our first measure of not-burning is contract compliance, i.e., whether the farmer called for monitoring and in the monitoring visit was found in compliance with the contract (no fields were burned).
 Table 3, column 1 shows that 8.5% of farmers complied with the contract in the standard PES group.
-Compliance in the upfront arm is 10 percentage points higher, at 18%, and equality between the two groups can be rejected with p < 0.01.33 Thus, despite similar contract take-up rates in the standard and upfront PES treatments, upfront payments make farmers twice as likely to comply with the contract.
+Compliance in the upfront arm is 10 percentage points higher, at 18%, and equality between the two groups can be rejected with p < 0.01.36 Thus, despite similar contract take-up rates in the standard and upfront PES treatments, upfront payments make farmers twice as likely to comply with the contract.

-Next, we consider our two remote-sensing based measures of whether a farmer burned any fields.34 Columns 2 and 3 of Table 3 present results for the balanced accuracy and max accuracy classifications, respectively.
+Next, we consider our two remote sensing based measures of whether a farmer burned any fields.37 Columns 2 and 3 of Table 3 present results for the balanced accuracy and max accuracy classifications, respectively.
 As with contract compliance, upfront PES outperforms

-32As shown in Appendix Figure A.4, take up rates were similar across all sub-treatments.
+35As shown in Appendix Table A.5, the take-up rate was similar across all sub-treatments.

-$^{^{33}}$ Treatment effects on the outcome of whether the farmer called for monitoring (regardless of compliance) follow a similar pattern - 11% of farmers in standard PES called and there is a 10 percentage points higher likelihood of calling for monitoring in the upfront arm.
+$^{^{36}}$ Treatment effects on the outcome of whether the farmer called for monitoring (regardless of compliance) follow a similar pattern - 11% of farmers in standard PES called and there is a 10 percentage points higher likelihood of calling for monitoring in the upfront arm.

-34About 18% of the sample had at least one field predicted to be burned and at least one field predicted not burned.
-We present plot-level treatment effects in Table A.3.
+$^{^{37}}$ About 18% of the sample had at least one field predicted to be burned and at least one field predicted not burned.
+We present plot-level treatment effects in Appendix Table A.6.

 standard PES, with treatment effects that are similar across the two alternative remote sensing measures.
 Relative to the control group, upfront PES increases not-burning by 8-11.5 percentage points.
-In contrast, the effects of standard PES relative to the control group is indistinguishable from zero.35 The latter result implies that standard PES payments were inframarginal: these farmers would not have burned their fields even if the program did not exist.
+In contrast, the effects of standard PES relative to the control group is indistinguishable from zero.38 The latter result implies that standard PES payments were inframarginal.
+The farmers who complied with the standard PES contract and received payment would not have burned their fields even in the absence of the program.

-The two remote-sensing models differ in their estimate of the not-burning rate in the control group, which is 20% in the balanced accuracy classification and 9% in the max accuracy classification.
-Appendix Figure A.5 shows the control group mean and estimated treatment effects as the threshold is varied from a lower bound that classifies all true noburns as no-burns to an upper bound that classifies all true burns as burns.
-The treatment effects are less sensitive to the choice of threshold than is the control group mean (top panel).
+The two remote sensing models differ in their estimate of the not-burning rate in the control group, which is 20% in the balanced accuracy classification and 9% in the max accuracy classification.
+Appendix Figure A.4 shows the control group mean and estimated treatment effects as the threshold is varied from a lower bound that classifies all true not-burned as not-burned to an upper bound that classifies all true burned as burned.
+The treatment effects are less sensitive to the choice of threshold (middle and bottom panel) than is the control group mean (top panel).
 The variability in the estimated control group mean does not affect the conclusion that the upfront PES arm was effective at lowering burning, but it does bear on whether the results imply that some farmers left money on the table.
-With the higher control group mean estimated in the balanced accuracy model, the implied rate of not-burning in the upfront villages is 31%, implying that some farmers in the upfront arm who did not burn also did not call for the conditional payment.36 The max accuracy results, on the other hand, imply that all farmers who did not burn received the conditional payment, so farmers did not leave money on the table.
+For example, with the higher control group mean estimated in the balanced accuracy model, the implied rate of not-burning in the upfront villages is 31%, implying that some farmers in the upfront arm who did not burn also did not call for the conditional payment.39 The max accuracy results, on the other hand, imply that all farmers who did not burn received the conditional payment, so farmers did not leave money on the table.